becauro/ReactNative_CRUD_SQLite/readme.md

 ### NOTE about Expo

-if youŕe used with Expo, try adapat the project by following [this Expo](https://docs.expo.dev/bare/installing-expo-modules/) documentation and MAYBE [this one ](https://docs.expo.dev/bare/exploring-bare-workflow/) if you wish to use Expo code directly into Android Studio Emulator or Device.
+If youŕe used with Expo, try adapat the project by following [this Expo](https://docs.expo.dev/bare/installing-expo-modules/) documentation and MAYBE [this one ](https://docs.expo.dev/bare/exploring-bare-workflow/) if you wish to use Expo code directly into Android Studio Emulator or Device.

 PS: I've not tested it yet.
 I am just giving you what documentation says!